Three mountain problem: During Preoperational Stage

 A distinction can be made between children who are in the preoperational stage of cognitive development and the concrete operational stage.
 The prototypical child in the preoperational stage will fail the Three Mountain Problem task.
 The child will choose the photograph that best represents their own viewpoint, not that of the doll's.

 What is implied is that the child's selection is based on egocentric thinking.
 Egocentric thinking is looking at the world from the child's point of view solely, thus "an egocentric child assumes that other people see, hear, and feel exactly the same as the child does.”
 This is consistent with the results for the preoperational age range as they selected photographs paralleling their own view.

-On a similar note, these results help Piaget home in on what age children show the capacity to decenter their thoughts, otherwise seen in a deviation away from egocentric thinking.
+On a similar note, these results helped Piaget home in on what age children show the capacity to decenter their thoughts, otherwise seen in a deviation away from egocentric thinking.
 Preoperational children have not achieved this yet; their thinking is centered, which is defined as a propensity to focus on one salient aspect or one dimension of a problem while simultaneously neglecting other potentially relevant aspects.

 During Concrete Operational Stage

 The concept of centration is observed predominantly in children in the preoperational stage of cognitive development.
 Conversely, children in the concrete operational stage demonstrate decentration - an ability to recognize alternate point of views and a straying away from egocentric thinking.
-Piaget concluded that, by age 7, children were able decenter their thoughts and acknowledge perspectives different than their own.
+Piaget concluded that, by age 7, children were able to decenter their thoughts and acknowledge perspectives different than their own.
 This was evidenced by the consistent and correct selection of photographs by seven- and eight-year-olds in the 1956 study.

 An example of a correct answer would be if the child and the doll were situated on the complete opposite sides of the mountain model with a tree on the child's side and a large mountain in the middle acting as a visual barrier.
 A preoperational child would claim that the doll could see the tree, whereas the concrete operational child would select a photograph without the tree since the mountain is large enough to block the tree from the doll's view.
 A concrete operational child would pass the Three Mountain Problem task.